 Airpoints™ for Schools journeys

-Airpoints™ for Schools and Airpoints members have helped more than 300 Kiwi kids from rural, regional and main centre communities experience the magic of flight, some for the first time.
-Selected for their outstanding environmental, cultural, social or educational goals, schools have travelled to a wide range of destinations within New Zealand and overseas, enabling their students to gain new experiences, knowledge, and inspiration.
+Airpoints™ for Schools and Airpoints members have helped more than 400 Kiwi students from across the country broaden their horizons through travel.
+Selected for their outstanding environmental, cultural, social or educational goals, these schools were given the opportunity to embark on an educational travel experience to a wide range of destinations within New Zealand and overseas.
+Read the school stories below to see how the programme has enabled aspiring young leaders to gain new experiences, knowledge, and inspiration to reach their potential.

 - Students travelled to Hokitika to monitor and compare new spawning habitats of whitebait as part of a new initiative, Whaka Inaka: Causing Whitebait, which has been created through EOS Ecology, DOC and the University of Canterbury.Read more about their journey to Hokitika

 - Students from Te Kura o Otangarei School were given the opportunity to travel to the Cook Islands to connect with their tupuna waka.
 The students immersed themselves in local schooling and culture and participated in traditional activities.Read more about their journey to the Cook Islands

 - The Virtual Learning Network (VLN) Primary School represents a group of eight virtual rural remote schools.
 Students had an opportunity to enjoy the company of a large number of peers, many of them for the first time, for a project camp in Wellington.Read more about their journey to Wellington

 - A group of teachers will be travelling to Europe to further develop their knowledge of the school's newly implemented KIVA anti-bullying programme that was established at Turku University, Finland.

 - A group of students travelled to the Pacific Island of Fiji.
 Students assisted with the building and painting of classrooms, installation of IT resources and water tanks, and sharing of culture and language with the community where the school is located.Read more about their journey to Fiji

 - The entire Maheno School will visit Wellington's Te Papa museum, to view the Maheno display at the Gallipoli exhibition, and learn more about the origin and significance of this relic.